-(Psalms 65:12) The pastures of the wilderness overflow, the hills gird themselves with joy,
+(Psalms 65:12) They drop upon the pastures of the wilderness: and the little hills rejoice on every side.

 As one who was once a shepherd boy, David knew the hardship and joy that came from watching over sheep and other animals.
 Whereas the farmer had to prepare the land, sow his seed, trust in God for rain, and harvest his crops, the shepherd knew that God provided green pasture land of rich grass for his flocks.
 When the shepherd looked over the green hills and valleys as rich pasture lands for his flocks, he rejoiced that God had prepared the way for him to care for his flocks.
-Whether they want to believe it or not, everyone depends on God for life moment-by-moment, and the psalmist calls believers to rejoice in their dependence on God and the work He has given them to do.
+Whether they want to believe it or not, everyone depends on God for life moment-bymoment, and the psalmist calls believers to rejoice in their dependence on God and the work He has given them to do.

-(Psalms 65:13) the meadows clothe themselves with flocks, the valleys deck themselves with grain, they shout and sing together for joy.
+(Psalms 65:13) The pastures are clothed with flocks; the valleys also are covered over with corn; they shout for joy, they also sing.